mariorod98/ObsidianVault/🌱 Seedbox/Perforce.md

 # Perforce

 ## What is Perforce?
-Perfor e is an enterprise [[Version Control System]] (VSC) in which users connect to a shared file repository.
+Perforce is an enterprise [[Version Control System]] (VSC) in which users connect to a shared file repository.

-## How does Perforce work?
-Perforce uses the **Perforce Versioning Service** (PVS) to manage shared file repositories (*depots*).
+Perforce uses the **Perforce Versioning Service** (PVS) to manage shared file repositories (**depots**).
 The service maintains a database to track change logs, user permissions, and which users have which files checked out at any time.
-This information is known as *metadata*
+This information is known as **metadata**.

 To communicate with this service, you must use one of the different perforce client applications.
 These applications enable you tu check files in and out, manage conflicts, create branches, etc. Perforce applications include:
 - P4, the Perforce Command-Line Client.